-Applications are processed on a rolling admission basis until the class fills.
-Applicants who apply prior to April 1 will be given first consideration.
-Full and part-time students will enter the program in the fall or spring semester of each year.
+Applications are processed on a rolling admission basis until the class fills for the CNL and Nurse Administrator tracks.
+Nurse Practitioner applicants have a March 1 deadline.
+Full and part-time students will enter the program in the fall semester of each year.

-Evaluation criteria includes previous academic and scholarly work, professional experience, MAT or GRE standardized test results, professional references, and a personal and professional goal statement and its relationship to the mission of the School of Nursing.
-Professional references will be reviewed, and an interview may be required
+Evaluation criteria includes previous academic and scholarly work, professional experience, MAT or GRE standardized test results (for NP applicants), professional references, and a personal and professional goal statement and its relationship to the mission of the School of Nursing.
+Professional references will be reviewed, and an interview may be required.